POPPY & FFION

 Poppy and Ffion recently visited the studio so they could highlight Marfan Syndrome.
 The girls and their mum explained how the condition affects them.

-“I’ve got two totally different girls - one’s 8 and one’s 5.
+“I’ve got two totally different girls - one’s eight and one’s five.
 Poppy - who’s 8 - is all girly, girly.
-Likes here clothes, likes make-up, like’s her iPod.
+Likes her clothes, likes make-up, like’s her iPod.
 And then we’ve got Ffion who is into Avengers and football - on the rare occasion she’ll wear a dress.
-As different as they are, they do love each other and they do get on to be fair.
-Sometimes Poppy will get a bit naggy, but older sisters do don’t they?”
+As different as they are - they do love each other and they do get on to be fair.
+Sometimes Poppy will get a bit naggy, but older sisters do, don’t they?”

-They’ve got a condition called Marfan Syndrome and it affects the connective tissue, the heart, the eyes, the spine, the skeletal features
+They’ve got a condition called Marfan Syndrome and it affects the connective tissue, the heart, the eyes, the spine and skeletal features.

-In the long term they will get arthritis, probably need a heart operation because of the valve, probably chest reconstruction and because of the way it affects their joints they may end up in a wheelchair.
-They do get frustrated sometimes because they can’t do the same as everybody else but they have not really known any different.
+In the long term they will get arthritis.
+They’ll probably need a heart operation because of the valve, probably chest reconstruction as well and due to the way it affects their joints - they may end up in a wheelchair.
+They do get frustrated sometimes, because they can’t do things the same as everybody else but they have not really known any different.

 Despite all their health issues, they don’t give up on anything and I am so proud of them.
 You wouldn’t think there was anything wrong with them, to look at them, but it’s very difficult.”

-Ffion’s very similar, although her lenses are ok, but she does have a heart murmur and regurgitation as well.
+Ffion’s very similar - although her lenses are ok - she does have a heart murmur and regurgitation as well.
 This is where the blood pumps into the heart but it can’t pump out properly.
 It means they can become breathless and so they have to be careful when they do sports and stuff.
-Ffion was doing football but we had to stop her because she was getting too breathless.
+Ffion was playing football, but we had to stop her because she was getting too breathless.

 Glasses SbD Green.png